 In the future, we may enter into agreements to incur additional indebtedness, including a secured credit facility.
 A default under such agreements to which we may be a party that is not waived by the required lenders or holders, and the remedies sought by the holders of such indebtedness could prohibit us from paying principal, premium, if any, and interest on the Notes and substantially decrease the market value of the Notes.
-If we are unable to generate sufficient cash flow and are otherwise unable to obtain funds necessary to meet required payments of principal, premium, if any, and interest on such future additional indebtedness, or if we otherwise fail to comply with the various covenants, including financial and operating covenants, in the instruments governing such future additional indebtedness, we could be in default under the terms of the agreements governing such indebtedness.
+If we are unable to generate sufficient cash flow and are otherwise unable to obtain funds necessary to meet required payments of principal, premium, if any, and interest on such future additional indebtedness, or if we otherwise fail to comply with the various covenants, including financial and operating covenants, in the instruments governing such future additional indebtedness.
 In the event of such default, the holders of such indebtedness could elect to declare all the funds borrowed thereunder to be due and payable, together with accrued and unpaid interest, the lenders of other debt we may incur in the future could elect to terminate their commitments, cease making further loans and institute foreclosure proceedings against our assets, and we could be forced into bankruptcy or liquidation.
-If we are unable to repay debt, lenders having secured obligations could proceed against the collateral securing the debt.
-Because any future credit facilities will likely have customary cross-default provisions, if the indebtedness under any future credit facilities we may be unable to repay or finance the amounts due.
+If we are unable to repay debt, lenders having secured obligations could proveed against the collateral securing the debt.
+Because any future credit facilities will likely have customary cross-default provisions, if the indebtedness under any future credit facilities will likely have for the amounts due.